MarkD833/RCBUS-68xxx/Win10-gcc-setup.md

-# DRAFT - This guide is currently incomplete and there may be errors

 # Setting up the GNU C Compiler environment

 The steps outlined below are my notes on how I set up a Windows 10 development environment so I could write C code and compile and run it on my RCBus 68000 hardware.